 The mission of the SDG-Challenge is to connect and mobilize students and organisations to work together on these Sustainable Development Goals (SDGs) of the United Nations (UN).

-Ten teams of ten Dutch Universities of Applied Sciences team up with a leading company to work together on a SDG-Challenge of the company.
+Eight teams of eight Dutch Universities of Applied Sciences team up with a leading company to work together on a SDG-Challenge of the company.

 During the challenge, you and your team consisting of (international) students with mixed backgrounds will work on creating a solution for your organization’s SDG-Challenge.
 The goal is to come up with a solution that not only impacts your company, but also the sector as a whole and the SDGs.
 In order to ensure a practical approach, Soapbox developed the ‘SDG pressure cooker’.
 By following this method, the teams will go from the initial challenge to actual tangible and actionable ideas in a short period of time.
 To ensure a smooth progression, Soapbox will guide the participants in this process.